Riding in Cars with Dogs?

 A QUESTION FOR YOU:

-Do you brings your dog(s) in the car with you when you go out?
+Do you bring your dog(s) in the car with you when you go out?

 (I bring my Bearded Dragon sometimes.)